r1mke/PixlyV2/pixly-readme.md

 - **Consistent API responses** - We've standardized all API responses through the ApiResponse<T> pattern
 - **Intelligent image handling** - Enhanced integration with Cloudinary for optimal display of images of different orientations and sizes
 - **Advanced filtering and sorting** - More flexible system for searching, filtering, and sorting photo collections
+- **State Machine Pattern** - Implementation of a robust state machine for photo lifecycle management

 ## 🏗️ Project architecture